What It Is Today

-Throughout the development process, Alice Griffith residents and the Development Team will work together on core issues such as architectural design, services delivery, site amenities, and relocation planning.
+Throughout the development process, Alice Griffith residents and the Development Team are working together on core issues such as architectural design, services delivery, site amenities, and relocation planning.

 Financing for the newly rebuilt Alice Griffith will come from tax increment revenue generated by the Candlestick Point-Hunters Point Shipyard redevelopment program, developer subsidies for each Alice Griffith and affordable rental unit, and other City affordable-housing sources.